31 Best Things to Do in Central Park: My Favorite Spots as a Local

 Take your time and enjoy the journey.
 The biggest mistake travelers make is rushing to see everything.

-Sit back, relax and follow a New Yorker’s advice for the ultimate New York City vacation.
+Sit back, relax and follow a New Yorker’s advice on the best things to do in New York City for the ultimate vacation.

 If you only make it to one park while in the city, make sure it’s Central Park.

 From Strawberry Fields to Bethesda Fountain, it’s easy to understand why this park is so iconic.

 Local’s Tip: Make sure to attend Shakespeare in the Park if you visit during the summer.

 Broadway is one of New York’s most iconic streets and pastimes.
 You’ll never forget your first Broadway show.

 I’m an avid theater fan.
 Scratch that.
 I’m a total theater nerd!
 I’ve seen over 400 shows while living in the city (over 30 in the last year alone).